isomerpages/govtech-gobusiness-main/pages/blog/2022-02-16-post-stitched.md

 ---

 ![Co-founder of Stitched Custom Sim Joe Yee](/images/blog/content/Stitched Feature.jpg)
-###### Co-founder of Stitched Custom Sim Joe Yee, 35, left the finance sector to join the world of bespoke fashion in 2016
+<figcaption> Co-founder of Stitched Custom Sim Joe Yee, 35, left the finance sector to join the world of bespoke fashion in 2016 </figcaption>

 Sim Joe Yee’s journey into entrepreneurship began unexpectedly – with a departure from the world of finance.
 The then 30-year-old left the banking sector to join a friend who wanted to embark on a tailoring business, leading to the birth of Stitched Custom in 2016.
 A bespoke tailoring service that provides  made-to-measure suits with customisable details, Stitched Custom also offers suit rentals and accompanying accessories such as ties and cufflinks.